 These unaudited condensed interim financial statements do not include all of the information required of a full annual financial report and are intended to provide users with an update in relation to events and transactions that are significant to an understanding of the changes in financial position and performance of the Company since the end of the last annual reporting period.
-It is therefore recommended that this financial report be read in conjunction with the audited annual financial statements of the Company for the year ended October 31,2022.
+It is therefore recommended that this financial report be read in conjunction with the audited annual financial statements of the Company for the year ended October 31,2023.

-b) Basis of presentation
+Basis of presentation

-These condensed interim financial statements have been prepared on the historical cost basis, with the exception of financial instruments which are measured at fair value, as explained in the accounting policies set out below.
-In addition, these condensed interim financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
+These financial statements have been prepared on the historical cost basis, with the exception of financial instruments which are measured at fair value, as explained in the accounting policies set out below.
+In addition, these financial statements have been prepared using the accrual basis of accounting, except for cash flow information.

-The accounting policies set out below have been applied consistently to all periods presented in these condensed interim financial statements.
+The accounting policies set out below have been applied consistently to all periods presented in these financial statements.

-c) Cash equivalents
+b) Cash equivalents